| |

 - Even young kids can help build a pile of crumpled recycled black and white newspaper used to help start the fire.

 - Families can make fire starters together ahead of time by embedding a wick into pine cones then dipping them into soy wax.
 Soy wax cleans easily and doesn’t leave a residue for those with more permanent backyard firepits who want to keep things tidy.
 They can fill paper egg carton sections half full with pure wood sawdust and pour warm soy wax into the sections.
-When hardened, cut the sections apart for fire starters.
+When hardened, they can cut the sections apart for fire starters.

 - Guests can contribute eco-friendly firewood (see below).